WWE Raw preview: The lineup for the first episode of 2021 - Pro Wrestling Dot Net

 -Legends Night with Hulk Hogan, Ric Flair, Kurt Angle, Torrie Wilson, and more.

-Powell’s POV: Lee defeated Sheamus to earn the show against McIntyre.
-WWE is loading up the show with the legends theme for the first event of 2021, which is also the first night the show will be free of Monday Night Football competition.
-Raw will be live on Monday from Tampa, Florida at Tropicana Field.
+Powell’s POV: Raw will be live from Tampa, Florida at Tropicana Field.
 Join me for my live review at 7CT/8ET.
 Dot Net Members have access to my same night audio review after each episode.

 Be the first to comment